Wichita black-owned businesses report recent increases in support, customers

-WICHITA, Kan.
-(KWCH) Across the U.S. many black-owned businesses report seeing more support in recent weeks amid protests calling for equality and reform.
+Across the U.S. many black-owned businesses report seeing more support in recent weeks amid protests calling for equality and reform.

 Eyewitness News on Friday spoke with two black business owners in Wichita who say they've noticed the same kind of increase.